pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 Pulumi, with its full support of many general-purpose programming languages, can appear like a chore to get started with.
 The feeling can haunt seasoned developers as much as practitioners new to infrastructure code.

-Finding the proverbial easy street is easier than you might believe however as you will see.
-The `pulumi new` developer story just gets sweeter when combined with a few other nice-to-have conveniences for the best way of work experience.
+However, I'll show you that finding the proverbial easy street is easier than you might believe.
+The `pulumi new` developer story just gets sweeter when combined with a few other nice-to-have conveniences.

 This is a "bring your own [GitHub](https://github.com) login" event, so refresh that login and you will want to grab a [Pulumi Cloud](https://app.pulumi.com) login as well.
 With credentials in hand, you are set with everything that you need to start so let's go!